 - Great for skin health and fur

-- Helps cats to pass fur balls
+- Helps cats to pass furballs

 - Helps cats with constipation

 Extra virgin olive oil is super rich in antioxidants.
 Ingredients including polyphenols, chlorophyll, and vitamin E do wonders when it comes to boosting and supporting their immunity.
-This will make their bodies stronger and ensure that they are better equipped to deal with ailments and health issues. down the line.
+This will make their bodies stronger and ensure that they are better equipped to deal with ailments and health issues down the line.
 A healthy cat will naturally be happier too and this will also enhance their overall wellbeing.
-Antioxidants also do wonders when it comes to optimizing brain function and thus these can help your fury-friends cognitive abilities.
+Antioxidants also do wonders when it comes to optimizing brain function and thus these can help boost your fury friend’s cognitive abilities.
 Antioxidants can support overall health and wellbeing and can give your four-legged best friend a better quality, and possibly even quantity of life.

 - It can even be used to get rid of ear mites!

 While all the other benefits are a result of your cat ingesting olive oil and it working its magic from the inside out, this method is a little different and is certainly worth a go if your cat has an ear mite problem.
 Ear mites are microscopic parasites that can affect both cats and dogs.
 They feed off skin cells and earwax and often live in the skin and within the ear canal itself.
 If left untreated they can cause serious irritation and inflammation.
 Cats with ear mites might constantly shake their heads or paw at their ears.
 You might also notice a black residue in their ears and sometimes you might notice an odor.
 If the problem persists and cannot be treated at home, you should consult your vet and get a professional medical opinion.
-However, some people have used olive oil to get rid of mites and have seen some promising results.
-Before doing this ALWAYS consult your vet and if they give you the go-ahead, simply put a few drops in your cat’s ears for a few days to see if there is any improvement.
+However, many pet parents have used olive oil to get rid of mites and have seen some promising results.
+Before doing this though ALWAYS consult your vet and if they give you the go-ahead, simply put a few drops in your cat’s ears for a few days to see if there is any improvement.

 - It can help to reduce inflammation in the body